 Either work well most of the time, so you can choose which feels better to you and it’s okay to base that on the prospect’s tone or your mood.

-You’ll find that many prospects continue the call.
-You may also find the number of prospects who tell you it’s okay to again call their cell number is about equal to those who prefer a different number.
+You’ll find many prospects continue the call.
+You will also find the number of prospects who tell you it’s okay to again call their cell number is about equal to those who prefer a different number.